 These easy red enchiladas are awesome with my homemade red enchilada sauce.
 They come out of the oven creamy, bubbly, and delicious.
 They’re a great way to use up leftover meat.
 Turn them into chilaquiles for an even easier meal.

 Red Enchiladas are a scrummy combination of everything I love about comfort food and Mexican cuisine.
 They come out of the oven creamy, bubbly, and delicious.
-And unlike a lot of the recipes you’ll find out there, these enchiladas are made with authentic ingredients—particularly the homemade red enchilada sauce: no vile, store-bought sauce-in-a-jar (or can—GACK!).

-A quick bit of background: I credit a lot of what I know about Mexican-inspired cooking to poring over cookbooks like Rick Bayless’ Mexican Everyday and Mexico One Plate At A Time
+A quick bit of background: I credit a lot of what I know about Mexican-inspired cooking to poring over cookbooks like Rick Bayless' Mexican Everyday and Mexico One Plate At A Time.

 Assembling the Red Enchiladas

-I’ll be straight with you: toasting the tortillas, dipping them in sauce, adding the meat, and rolling each enchilada one by one is a bit of a production.
-That’s why these days if I’m making Red Enchiladas, I either layer the tortillas as you’d do for a lasagna OR go the chilaquiles route, in which you coat extra-thick Mexican tortilla chips with your salsa, mix in your meat, and cover the whole thing with enchilada sauce, crema, and cheese before baking.
+OR, I choose the chilaquiles route, in which you coat extra-thick Mexican tortilla chips with your salsa, mix in your meat, and cover the whole thing with enchilada sauce, crema, and cheese before baking.

-Whatever form of Red Enchiladas you choose to make, one thing I’ve learned from our three kids about any baked casserole-type meal is that picky eaters do not appreciate THINGS sticking out of the casserole that are not coated with sauce, that get crispy and browned (“burned”) in the oven.
-For this reason, I make sure that no naked spots are left in my assembled casseroles.
+Whatever form of Red Enchiladas you choose to make, one thing I’ve learned from our three kids about any baked casserole-type meal is that picky eaters do not appreciate THINGS sticking out of the casserole that are not coated with sauce.

-When the Red Enchiladas are baked, sprinkle them with cilantro (unless you’re a hater) and serve.
 I have been assured that the leftovers are great, despite cookbooks warning that the tortillas get soggy.

 This is one of those “Old Faithful” recipes that I come back to again and again.
 It’s always a big hit with the fam.

-I am excited to be linking this recipe up with CookBlogShare over at Hijacked By Twins: check it out for more fantastic recipes here!
+I am excited to be linking this recipe up with #CookBlogShare over at Hijacked By Twins: check it out for more fantastic recipes here!

-- 3 tbsp canola oil
+- 3 tablespoon canola oil

 - 1 cup Mexican crema or sour cream

-- 2 cups Mexican quesadilla cheese, divided
+- 2 cups Mexican quesadilla cheese,, divided

-- 1/4-1/2 cup Cotija cheese (optional, to taste; see notes)
+- ¼-1/2 cup Cotija cheese, (optional, to taste; see Recipe Note #3)

-- 12-13 corn tortillas (or see chilaquiles riff below)
+- 12-13 corn tortillas, (or see chilaquiles riff in Recipe Note #4)

 - Chopped cilantro for serving

-- 1 13 oz. bag of MEXICAN tortilla chips, THICK ones!
+- 1 13 oz. bag of MEXICAN tortilla chips,, THICK ones!

-Preheat your oven to 350°.
-Mix about ¼ of the sauce, 1/2 of the crema (or sour cream), and 1/2 of the cheese with your cooked meat.
+- Preheat your oven to 350°.
+Mix about ¼ of the sauce, ½ of the crema (or sour cream), and ½ of the cheese with your cooked meat.

-Soften your corn tortillas by brushing lightly with oil and baking 2-3 minutes on a rack in the oven.
-To assemble the enchiladas, dip both sides of the tortilla into the sauce in the baking dish.
+- To assemble the enchiladas, dip both sides of the tortilla into the sauce in the baking dish.
 Add a portion of the meat mixture (~2 tbsp, depending on the size of the tortillas), roll up, and place seam-side-down into your baking dish.
 Repeat until you fill the dish.
-Cover the enchiladas evenly with the remaining sauce.
-Cover with remaining cheese.
-Bake until bubbling and golden, 15-20 minutes.
-Sprinkle with cilantro and serve immediately.

-Cotija cheese can be very strong: taste it first.
-If it has a strong flavor, use only 1/4 cup.
+- Cotija cheese can be very strong: taste it first.
+If it has a strong flavor, use only ¼ cup.

-For Chilaquiles: Add your chips to an ungreased, 9x13" baking dish.
+- For Chilaquiles: Add your chips to an ungreased, 9x13" baking dish.
 Pour the salsa mixture over the chips, turning them as necessary to make sure they're all coated in sauce.
 Mix the pork with the remaining salsa and add to the chips, mixing to distribute the meat evenly.
 Drizzle with remaining crema and cover with remaining cheese and onion rings.
 Bake until bubbling and golden, 10-15 minutes.
 Sprinkle with cilantro and serve immediately.

-Casserole-style: You can also make the enchiladas casserole-style by laying the softened, salsa-dipped tortillas flat across the bottom, adding your meat mixture, and topping with another layer of tortillas.
+- Casserole-style: You can also make the enchiladas casserole-style by laying the softened, salsa-dipped tortillas flat across the bottom, adding your meat mixture, and topping with another layer of tortillas.
 Cover with the remaining sauce, cheese, and onion rings, and then pop into the oven.
 Bake and serve as directed above.

 Yum, yum, yum!
 I love enchiladas and love these red enchiladas!
 These are a must try!
 Thank you for sharing with #CookBlogShare x